Graduation Day (song)

-"Graduation Day" is a song composed by Joe Sherman with lyrics by his brother Noel Sherman, and was a 1956 hit song by the Four Freshmen.
+"Graduation Day" is a song composed by Joe Sherman with lyrics by his brother Noel Sherman, and was originally a 1956 hit song by the Four Freshmen.

+Four Freshman version

 Background

 The song is about nostalgia and was an important influence in the early rock era.

 Chart performance

+In the US, the Four Freshmen recording reached number 27 on the Best Sellers in Stores chart.

+The Rover Boys version

-In the US, the Four Freshmen recording reached number 27 on the Best Sellers in Stores chart. in 1956.
-The version by the Canadian vocal group The Rover Boys (named after the popular college-themed literary characters) reached number 16 on the U.S. charts.
+in 1956.
+The version by the Canadian vocal group The Rover Boys (named after the popular college-themed literary characters) recorded a version of "Graduation Day".

+Chart performance

+The Rover Boys' version reached number 16 on the U.S. charts.